 Students are admitted to the program as a cohort after the completion of one semester of general education/non-technical coursework.
 They are required to complete the remaining coursework in four semesters.
 This allows for the degree to be completed in a total of five semesters.
 Each student will successfully complete all required course work prior to or during the semester each course is scheduled, according to the plan of study.
 General education/non-technical courses may be taken prior to the semester listed, but those listed for semester one are required to be completed for program admission.
 Deviations will be considered on a case by case basis by the PTA Program Director.
-The remaining two general education courses in the provided timeline may delay graduation.
+The remaining two general education courses must be completed prior to the start of the third semester.
+Failure to complete the general education courses in the provided timeline may delay graduation.
 The charter class has an extra semester due to the accreditation timeline.
 See the information listed above for program length change for charter class.